smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 }
 {% endhighlight %}

-The sample above doesn't make sense.
+The sample above shares too much.
 Why would ``SendCallback`` be public?
-It doesn't fit with the purpose of the rest of the class.
-The method is only used for one reason and benefits from being isolated from the rest of the Worker class while still being related enough to the other code to stay there.
-Since we would never want other classes using the method, it should be private!
+It doesn't fit with ``Worker``'s purpose of processing work items.
+The method is only used within the class and is nicely isolated within ``Worker``.
+Since we would never want other classes using the method it should be private!

 {% highlight csharp %}
 public class Worker {